tvooo/thesis/Research.md

 Ancestor scope
   ~ If scope `b` is a descendant to scope `a`, `a` is an ancestor of scope `b`.

-In JavaScript, scope nesting is an important concept for the validity of variables.
-If a variable is used in a scope `a`, the JavaScript engine first looks for its declaration in the immediate scope, `a`.
+In JavaScript, scope nesting is an important concept for variable lookup.
+When the JavaScript engine encounters an identifier, it looks for this identifiers in the scope chain.
+For example, if a variable is used in a scope `a`, the JavaScript engine first looks for its declaration in the immediate scope, `a`.
 However, if it cannot be found in the immediate scope, the next outer scope (the parent scope of `a`) is consulted, continuing the hierarchy of ancestors up until to outermost (global) scope has been reached.
 In other words: A variable is valid in the scope it was created, as well as in all nested (descendant) scopes.
 This circumstance leads to the phenomenon of shadowing, which is described in section \fullref{common-scoping-problems}.
+As this way of looking up variables is executed *each time a variable is encountered*, it can have impacts on the performance is well, especially if the encountered variable is defined in a scope way higher in the scope chain.

 Nested scope can best be illustrated by the following figure: